joowkim/learning-materials/PCA.md

 If the experiment is well controlled and has worked well, we should find that replicate samples cluster closely, whilst the greatest sources of variation in the data should be between treatments/sample groups.
 It is also an incredibly useful tool for checking for outliers and batch effects.

+If samples from different groups form separate clusters, this indicates that the differences between groups are larger than those within groups.
+The biological signal of interest is stronger than the noise (biological and technical) and can be detected.

 [reference](https://bioinformatics-core-shared-training.github.io/Bulk_RNAseq_Course_Apr22/Bulk_RNAseq_Course_Base/Markdowns/07_Data_Exploration.html)